NamitaJamwal/Getting-and-Cleaning-Data/CodeBook.md

 ## Attribute Information:
 For each record in the tidy data it is provided:
-- Its activity label (one out of 6 different activities)
+- Its activity label (one out of 6 different activities):
+  - LAYING
+  - SITTING
+  - STANDING
+  - WALKING
+  - WALKING_DOWNSTAIR
+  - WALKING_UPSTAIRS
-- An identifier of the subject who carried out the experiment (one out of 30 different subjects)
+- An identifier of the subject who carried out the experiment (30 different subjects, IDs ranging from 1-30)
 - 79 features with the
   - Mean of Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
   - Mean of Triaxial Angular velocity from the gyroscope.